rdsea/SAGELY/drone/src/drone/px4_gazebo/README.md

 # A setting for a gezebo with multi-px4

+The most errors from the connection between PX4 and Gazebo
+- PX4 1.5
+- Gazebo 7.9

+## Errors
+> ekf2 missing data is the conflict data from gazebo 7.9 and 8.9 between px4 and gazebo (on 2 machines)

+compass missing data is the issues from NavSat
+> <plugin name="gz::sim::systems::NavSat" filename="gz-sim-navsat-system"/>

-## Network setting for a single machine working via a docker network (that can improve to docker-compose or kubectl-based)
+## Network setting for a single machine working via a docker network (that can improve to docker-compose or k8s-based)

 ```bash
 # create a network 192.168.1.0/24 called px4net